JoeGuest/display_bill/README.md

 `API::Bill` consumes the JSON, before being decorated by the `BillDecorator` ready to be passed to the view.
 Messages can be called on the objects in the view.

-TODO: Apply basic styling using Bootstrap, set conditionals on views if customer doesn't use certain products.
+Applied basic styling using Bootstrap, implemented the SkyTextRegular font via static resource.